rbxbx/soundcloud-remix/README.markdown

 # Tips and Tricks

 * Add **.vote** to the end of any remix link to make a voting link.
 Great for Twitter.
 "Vote for my remix http://soundcloud-remix.heroku.com/1**.vote**"
+* Remixes are automatically added to the Group you specified in settings.
+You can go there to grab an embed of all your submissions.

 # Copyright